trinib/AdGuard-WireGuard-Unbound-DNScrypt/README.md

  * Set up username&password and then login admin panel

 > **Note**
-In general settings, set "Query logs retention" to `24 hours`.
-(I read that for some people logs fill up which slows down Pi and needing a reboot)
+In general settings, can set "Query logs retention" to `24 hours`. (on forums some users state logs fill up which slows down Pi and needing a reboot)

 ## Setup devices to work with AdGuard